mikeprivette/only-flags/CONTRIBUTING.md

 - To add to this list: Submit a pull request
 - To remove from the list: Open an issue
-- Countries should be sorted alphabetically.
+- Countries should be sorted alphabetically